bokchoi2020/Insight_RPI/README.md

 # RPI_C
 Insight is a heads-up display which provides assisted navigation and situational awareness to motorcylists.
 A blindspot detection system was created using ultrasound sensors with hardware interrupts (IRQs) and data filtering.
 We utilized RFCOMM Bluetooth communication with a smartphone for receiving directions from Google Maps API.
-Raspberry Pi 3B was configured to process data from the blindspot system, bluetooth stack, and user display.
+A Raspberry Pi 3B was configured to process data from the blindspot system, bluetooth stack, and user display.

 ## Ultrasound
 Uses wiringPi.h in gpioBCM mode.
 Remember to use wiringPiSetupGpio() instead of wiringPiSetup().